Klaus J. Behrendt

-Klaus Johannes Behrendt (born 7 February 1960 in Hamm, North Rhine-Westphalia) is a German actor.
-Since 1992 he has starred in the Westdeutscher Rundfunk version of the popular television crime series Tatort; he also stars in the 2008 film Die Bienen - Tödliche Bedrohung.
+Klaus Johannes Behrendt (born 7 February 1960) is a German actor.
+Since 1992 he has starred in the Westdeutscher Rundfunk version of the popular television crime series Tatort; he also starred in the 2008 film Die Bienen – Tödliche Bedrohung.

 Life and education

-Behrendt was born in Hamm, the son of a pediatrician, he grew up in Ibbenbüren in North Rhine-Westphalia, where he learned the profession of a mountain mechanic.
+Behrendt was born in Hamm, North Rhine-Westphalia, the son of a pediatrician, he grew up in Ibbenbüren in North Rhine-Westphalia, where he learned the profession of a mining mechanic.
 After completing his civil service, he then took acting lessons from 1981 to 1984 at the Hamburg drama school stage studio with Hedi Höpfner (another actress) and then joined a festival engagement at the Theater Bremen.
 He performed there until 1988 in various works including Danton's Death (by Georg Büchner), The Seagull (Chekov), A Midsummer Night's Dream (Shakespeare) or Three Sisters (Chekov).

 Career

 Behrendt launched his television career in 1989, with a role in the television series Rote Erde as 'Jupp Kowalla'.

 Behrendt gained great popularity from 1992 to 1994 and again since 1997 through his role as investigator Max Ballauf in the WDR crime series Tatort.
 He was initially as assistant to Commissar Flemming (Martin Lüttge) in Düsseldorf, later he was commissary leader with his colleague 'Freddy Schenk' (Dietmar Bär) in Cologne.
 In 1990, in the Tatort episode 234 (Schimanski's weapon) Behrendt had taken an supporting role as 'Erwin Spilonska'.

 From 1995 to 1997, Behrendt appeared in the Sat.1 series A.S. the leading role of private investigator 'Alexander Stein', in had 29 episodes.
 In the Sat.1 television movie production The Miracle of Lengede (or A Light in Dark Places), Behrendt was seen as a miner, his original profession.
 The film directed by Kaspar Heidelbach won a Grimme Award in 2004.

 In the spring of 2005, Behrendt played the lead role in the ZDF television series Kanzleramt, as the fictional Chancellor Andreas Weyer.
 In 2006, he acted again with his colleague and friend, Dietmar Bär in Der Untergang der Pamir (on 'The Sinking of the Pamir') directed by Kaspar Heidelbach, a two-part catastrophe drama for the sinking of the German ship Pamir.
 In 2007, he played in the ARD television drama Einfache Leute (Simple people) alongside Barbara Auer, as a family man hiding his homosexuality.

 Behrendt is a member of the Bundesverband Schauspiel (Federal Association of Acting, BFFS).